Secure The Handshake With Effective Sales Closing Techniques

 - Your business stature increases.

-And the 5% of the time that they tell you “you’re right, it’s a 'no',” I’ll take that answer too.
-Because that answer was coming, but now I get a rebate on a very precious asset – my time.
+And the 5% of the time that they say “you’re right, it’s a 'no',” I’ll take that answer too.
+Because that answer was coming anyway, but now I get a rebate on a very precious asset – my time.

 All salespeople are in one of two types of businesses: